Budget-Savvy Ideas for Celebrating Valentine’s Day

 Well, my friend, commercialism has taken its hold on you and dug its claws in deep.
 I’m here to shake you free.

 In recent decades, Valentine’s Day has ballooned from its origin, setting the expectation that heartfelt notes also be accompanied by chocolates, jewelry, flowers, and a fancy date activity.
-Just last year, it was estimated that consumers would spend on average over $140 on gifts alone.
-Ouch.
+In 2022, Valentine’s Day spending reached $23.9B in spending!
+This made 2022 the 2nd highest amount collectively spent in history.

 In reality, for healthy relationships, Valentine’s should not promise anything at all.
 To anticipate a solicited expression of love is to act a bit entitled, don’t you think?
-To set this expectation every Valentine’s Day will surely backfire on the goal of the celebration.
+Setting this expectation every Valentine’s Day will surely backfire on the goal of the celebration.

-If you and your partner truly believe that notion you might forego Valentine’s celebrations all together.
+If you and your partner truly believe that notion you might forego Valentine’s celebrations altogether.
 But the opportunity to nurture your love should not be undervalued either.
 You need not pass it up.
 Simply, opt for far more effective, yet modest methods.

 Consider mixing and matching some of my suggestions below to cut costs while crafting a Valentine’s you’ll both cherish.